 Polly Professional has a lot going on today.
-She has a blog post due, a podcast script to write, an employee review to conduct, two client meetings, and she’s meeting her cousin Penny for dinner.
+She has a blog post due, a podcast script to write, an employee review to conduct, and two client Zoom calls.

 And then it comes.
 Ding.